bareos/bareos/manuals/en/developers/porting.md

-Bacula Porting Notes {#_ChapterStart1}
+Bareos Porting Notes {#_ChapterStart1}
 ====================

-This document is intended mostly for developers who wish to port Bacula to a system that is not <span>**officially**</span> supported.
+This document is intended mostly for developers who wish to port Bareos to a system that is not <span>**officially**</span> supported.

-It is hoped that Bacula clients will eventually run on every imaginable system that needs backing up (perhaps even a Palm).
-It is also hoped that the Bacula Directory and Storage daemons will run on every system capable of supporting them.
+It is hoped that Bareos clients will eventually run on every imaginable system that needs backing up.
+It is also hoped that the Bareos Directory and Storage daemons will run on every system capable of supporting them.

 Porting Requirements